JefGrailet/treenet/v3/Measurements/README.md

 ## Composition of a dataset

-Each dataset consists of 7 files:
+Each dataset consists of 7 to 8 files:

 * A subnet dump (.subnet), where subnets are listed with the following syntax: